OPALX-project/OPALX-project.github.io/FFA.md

 1. Tracking through an analytical field model (OPAL >= 2.0).
 2. Tracking through a 3D field map.

+The following workflows have been checked with OPAL 2.0.0rc2.

 # Tracking through an analytical field model

 OPAL can use a fully scaling field model including scaling fringe fields to model FFAs analytically.
 A sample lattice file is available in this example: